snnbyyds/snnbyyds/README.md

   Some information about me
 </h3>

-My real name is Nuo Shen, a student from NJU.
+ I am a student from NJU.

-- 🔭 I used to be an LineageOS enthusiast, but I'm now devoting myself to algorithms.
+- 🔭 I used to be an LineageOS enthusiast, but I'm now devoting myself to algorithms and emulators.
 - 🌱 I’m currently struggling with NJU's ICS-PA lessons and reviewing CPL.

 <h3>